hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ### Multi-Line Text

-You can type or past multi-line text into variable value text fields.
+You can type or paste multi-line text into variable value text fields.

 ### HashiCorp Configuration Language (HCL)